node-m2m/edge-rpi-gpio-access/README.md

 $ npm install m2m
 ```

 The edge client will serve as the central distributed control application.
-It will monitor the gpio input pins (11 and 13) from *rpi server 1*.
-If the state of the gpio pins is true by pressing the switch button, it will send a pulse signal to pin 33 of *rpi server's 2 and 3* in real-time.
+It will monitor the gpio input pin's 11 and 13 from *rpi server 1*.
+Pressing any of the the switch buttons, it will send a corresponding pulse signal to pin 33 of *rpi server's 2 and 3* in real-time.
 #### 1. Save the code below as *app.js* in your client project directory.

 ```js